rkulla/imgv/README.markdown

 Configuration
 =============
-In the data/ directory there is a file called 'imgv.conf'.
-This is a configuration file for imgv that allows you to customize imgv to your needs.

-IMGV will first look in your home directory for a file named .imgv.conf (which you should create by copying the one from the data/ directory to your home directory).
-If IMGV could not find .imgv.conf in your home directory it will then look for imgv.conf in your data/ directory.
-If you have both .imgv.conf in your home directory and imgv.conf in the data directory IMGV will use the one in your home directory.
+You can edit the 'imgv.conf' configuration file customize imgv.

+If you ran setup.py then it will be in your IMGV_HOME, e.g., $HOME/.imgv/

+If you have used the Windows Installer from version 1.3.6 or below, then it will be in the data/ folder where imgv was installed.

 Contact
 =======